stride3d/stride-docs/en/manual/assets/asset-bundles.md

 > [!NOTE]
 > Currently, this has to be done manually.

 In order to create new asset bundles, you'll have to modify the `.sdpkg` file of a project package.
-For more information about project package properties visit [this page](../files-and-folders/project-packages/package-properties.md).
+For more information, visit [Project package properties](../files-and-folders/project-packages/package-properties.md).

 Bundles are defined under the `Bundle` property.
 Each bundle has a `Name`, a list of `Dependencies` on other bundles and a list of `Selectors` that specify which assets belong to the bundle.